redwoodjs/learn.redwoodjs.com/docs/tutorial/saving-data.md

 > GraphQL's SDL syntax requires an extra `!` when a field _is_ required.
 Remember: `schema.prisma` syntax requires an extra `?` character when a field is _not_ required.

 As described in [Side Quest: How Redwood Deals with Data](side-quest-how-redwood-works-with-data), there are no explicit resolvers defined in the SDL file.
 Redwood follows a simple naming convention: each field listed in the `Query` and `Mutation` types in the `sdl` file (`api/src/graphql/contacts.sdl.js`) maps to a function with the same name in the `services` file (`api/src/services/contacts/contacts.js`).

+So the default SDL that's created by the generators is effectively read-only: there is no way to create or update an existing record.
+Which means we'll need to add our own create functionality.

+> *Psssstttt* I'll let you in on a little secret: you can have Redwood create all the operators you need to perform CRUD (Create, Retrieve, Update, Delete) functions against your data automatically!
+But that wouldn't teach you anything, so we're doing it the hard way here.
+The next time you generate an SDL, try adding the `--crud` flag:
+>
+>    `yarn rw g sdl Contact --crud`
+>
+> Shhhhhhhhh...

 In this case we're creating a single `Mutation` that we'll call `createContact`.
 Add that to the end of the SDL file (before the closing backtick):